That comfortable, glowing feeling after sex can be shattered by sudden bleeding.

 What Is Bleeding After Sex?

-The condition of bleeding after sex is called postcoital bleeding.
+The condition of post-sex bleeding is called postcoital bleeding.
 This is spotting or bleeding that occurs after intercourse that is not related to menstruation.1

 If it’s happened to you, you’re not alone.
 The prevalence of postcoital bleeding is estimated to range up to 9 percent of menstruating women.
 About 30 percent of patients with postcoital bleeding also experience abnormal uterine bleeding and 15 percent have dyspareunia, which is when you suffer pain during intercourse.1